– Diane Brown

 Diane has served on the Catholic Charismatic Commission of the Diocese of St. Petersburg, the Diocesan Board of Spirit FM, the 24 Hour diocesan radio station, and the first Diocesan Scholarship Board of Directors.

 Diane has traveled extensively for many years with her husband Herbert, who was actively involved in humanitarian projects of global scope.
 In March of 1996, Diane and Herb were awarded the Medal of Honor from the Knights of Malta for their work in these Health, Hunger and Humanity programs.
 In 1992, Tampa Bay Life magazine named Diane Brown as one of Tampa Bay’s most influential women.
-In May of 1996, Mrs. Brown received an Honorary Doctorate in Christian Letters from the Franciscan University in Steubenville, Ohio, and now serves on the University’s Board of Trustees.
+In May of 1996, Mrs. Brown received an Honorary Doctorate in Christian Letters from the Franciscan University in Steubenville, Ohio.
 This honorary doctorate recognizes her “responsiveness to God’s call even in the midst of trial and difficulty, and for allowing God to use her as an instrument of renewal and healing in the Diocese of St. Petersburg and beyond.”

 In 1997, Mrs. Brown received Rotary International’s Jean Harris Award for her “outstanding service to the development and progress of women in society.”
 Diane is currently listed in Who’s Who of American Women 1998/1999, and Who’s Who in the World 1999.
 She is also a recipient of the National Catholic Education Association Distinguished Catholic School Graduate Award.